bitterpanda63/bitterpanda63.github.io/_posts/2025-02-06-byte-buddy-changing-output-of-function.md

 order: 1
 ---

-Hiya!
-I'm a developer for Aikido working on [Zen by Aikido](https://aikido.dev/zen).
-It's a project that requires a lot of instrumentation/monkey-patching.
-So for our Java version we've decided to use [ByteBuddy](https://bytebuddy.net), which is also used by (iirc) Opentelemetry and Datadog.

-One of the things I sometimes have to do is to change the output of a given function.
-This is how you can do that with Byte Buddy :
+You can do a lot of cool things with Byte Buddy, although not everything is very clearly laid out in their docs, here's how you can change the output of a function:

 ## Skipping function execution
 The first step in changing the return value is most likely skipping the execution of the function.
 You *can* change the return value of a function without skipping execution however we won't do that in this blogpost.